 “The 71% rate in the private sector is unconscionable,” said Dr Volmink.
 “Is convenience for the obstetrician the more important factor here?
 Or are they afraid of legal action so they take the “safer” route?
 But what about the risks for the mother and child from surgery and anaesthetics?”

 Volmink asks why the CMS doesn’t make it more difficult for gynaecologists to select C-sections.
 “71% is unacceptable.
-There is a considerable cost difference between a natural birth and a C-section.
+There cost a natural birth is a lot different than a C-section.

 Volmink called for the CMS to review the PMBs.